Bachelor of Laws

 Each small block represents a 15-point course.
 However, some courses may be 30 points or more.

-It is possible to combine a Law degree with other degrees, in particular Bachelor of Arts, Bachelor of Commerce and Bachelor of Science are highly marketable combinations.
-The new Bachelor of Criminal Justice degree is also a good fit as a double degree.
+Many Law students also study towards a second degree, with the Bachelor of Arts, Bachelor of Commerce and Bachelor of Science the most popular.
+The new Bachelor of Criminal Justice degree is also a good fit as a double degree with the LLB.

 Subjects and courses